 Robert’s areas of specialization include applied ethics, philosophy of law, and political philosophy.
 His work in legal philosophy focuses on the possibility of laws that lack coercive enforcement and the ethical obligation to obey unenforced and under-enforced laws (including the obligation to obey such laws in business contexts).
 His work in applied ethics focuses on ethical constraints on fair transactions.
 He has also worked on democratic theory and on issues of justice in medical care and research.

 Robert has taught a wide range of courses on applied and theoretical ethics, political philosophy, and legal theory.
 As a graduate student, he received a Yost Prize for his work as a teaching assistant in the UCLA Department of Philosophy.

-Robert Hughes (Forthcoming), Paying People to Risk Life or Limb, Business Ethics Quarterly.
+Robert Hughes (2019), Paying People to Risk Life or Limb, Business Ethics Quarterly.

 Abstract: Does the content of a physically dangerous job affect the moral permissibility of hiring for that job?
 To what extent may employers consider costs in choosing workplace safety measures?
 Drawing on Kantian ethical theory, this article defends two strong ethical standards of workplace safety.
 First, the content of a hazardous job does indeed affect the moral permissibility of offering it.
 Unless employees need hazard pay to meet basic needs, it is permissible to offer a dangerous job only if prospective employees have a reason other than hazard pay to choose this job instead of safer alternatives.
 Second, employers typically cannot justify omitting expensive safety measures by paying employees more, even if employees prefer higher pay to greater safety.
 Employers offering dangerous jobs must meet these two standards to avoid treating their employees merely as means.